-Update March 28, 2013: Revenge porn pusher, Hunter Moore, lost a $250,000 lawsuit!
-The ruling is significant because it demonstrates that judges are willing to dig through the books to find ways to prosecute revenge porn website operators.
-And word on the street is that a class action lawsuit is hitting the courts soon.
+Update March 28, 2013: Revenge porn website operator, Hunter Moore, lost a $250,000 lawsuit!
+The ruling is significant because it demonstrates that judges are willing to dig for ways to prosecute revenge porn purveyors.
+Plus, word on the street is that a class action lawsuit is waiting in the wings.

 Original Article (Dec.
 4, 2012) Below